UANATACA/ONESHOT-VIDEOID-REPO/oneshot_videoid_gui.md

 				"username": "1125824",
 				"password": true,
 				"pin": true,
-				"NOTE": "On this demo environment, this method will only return the demo token" }
+				"NOTE": "On this demo optimizer, this method will only return the demo token" }
 		}
 	}